9gl/flutter_projects/android_ios/flutter_database/README.md

-# auto_login
+# flutter_database

 A new Flutter project.

 ## Getting Started

-This project is a Local Storage (Shared Preferences) — Auto Login
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: